Fire Alarm Servicing: How often should you service your fire alarm?

 Fire Alarm Servicing & Maintenance Legal Requirements

-When we talk about fire safety in commercial buildings, the British Standard BS 5839 is the place to look for guidelines.
+When we talk about fire safety in commercial buildings, the British Standard BS 5839 (see our guide on BS 5839) is the place to look for guidelines.
 Designed by BSI – the UK national standards body, this document covers everything from planning and installation to the servicing and maintenance of your fire detection system at work.

 The official UK fire alarm regulations require your fire alarm system to be ‘adequately maintained’.
 Admittedly, this is open to interpretation.
 However, the BS 5839 takes this further by specifying that it’s recommended to book a fire alarm service every 6 months.